choria-io/website/docs/content/concepts/discovery/_index.md

 We use a library called *expr* with its own [Language Definition](https://github.com/antonmedv/expr/blob/master/docs/Language-Definition.md), we augment this with GJSON based lookup for nested data to create something that can really go deep into your infrastructure.

-These do not support querying PuppetDB - they only work with the network based discovery feature.
-This is because this is a precursor to something called *Data Plugins* that allow deep inspection of node state during discovery.
-Below are some examples
+These do not support querying PuppetDB - they only work with the network based discovery and the inventory file based discovery.

 First a basic case - we want all machines for a certain customers staging environment or all machines with *prometheus* installed.